What’s Your Anger Telling You?

 Anger is one of the first emotions we learn as a child.
 It is easy to express, and therefore usually the first emotion we show when we are upset about something.
 The problem is that anger is a secondary emotion or an emotion that only shows what is happening on the surface.

-I often use the “iceberg analogy” with my clients to talk about anger as a secondary emotion– When you think of an iceberg, you might immediately visualize a large piece of ice floating on the surface of the water, however, what we often forget is that there is a massive chunk of ice underneath the surface as well.
+As a therapist, I discuss emotional intelligence and often use the “iceberg analogy” with my clients to talk about anger as a secondary emotion.
+When you think of an iceberg, you might immediately visualize a large piece of ice floating on the surface of the water, however, what we often forget is that there is a massive chunk of ice underneath the surface as well.
 Maybe you’ve heard of the expression, “that’s just the tip of the iceberg”?
 The same is true with anger!

 Anger is what is happening on the surface, and if we keep exploring underneath, we might begin to see the larger picture of our emotional experience.
 Underneath we find our “primary emotions,” the ones that explain where our anger comes from (e.g. shame, fear, disappointment, hurt, and loneliness).
-If we are able to access these primary emotions, then we can communicate them to others.
+If we are able to access these primary emotions, then we can communicate them to others, and let go of anger.
 Doing so also helps us resolve those emotions quicker than simply responding with the secondary emotion, anger.

 Anger is not bad.
 Yep, I said it!
 Anger is actually a very useful tool that we’ve picked up as humans to protect ourselves.
 You see, in moments of anger, our brain sees a threat and is trying to protect us from it.
 In fact, our brain is triggered into its “survival mode” where we find our fight, flight, freeze response, which in most cases is demonstrated with anger.